 Ms. Jen is an educator with more than 15 years of experience helping youth (some traumatized, some not) as a former special education teacher and current school counselor in Iowa.
 Ms. Jen is also a mother, author, and someone who appreciates all things creative.

 Specifically, Ms. Jen trains educators on the “what works” and “why” when it comes to building trauma-sensitive schools.
-She brings her experience as a parent, former special education teacher, and current school counselor together, resulting in a unique ability to connect with both educators, other helpers, and parents.
+She brings her experience as a parent, former special education teacher, current school counselor, and trauma expert together, resulting in a unique ability to connect with both educators, other helpers, and parents.
 Ms. Jen also has a witty sense of humor, making her a popular presenter.